 World's Largest Floating Solar Power Plant in China Connected to Grid

+The success of the floating solar power plant is widely recognized worldwide.
 Futurism reported that due to the coal mining operations previously held in the location of the floating solar power plant, the water became mineralized and useless.
-Thus, constructing a power plant in the area is fitting in order to make use of the area.
+Thus, constructing a power plant in the area is a fitting solution in order to make use of the area.